mz3/messenger-api/README.md

   http://localhost:3001/send-message
 ```

-Make code changes, and watch as the API restarts, database tables rebuild, and test suite runs.
+Make code changes, save the Typescript file, then watch as the API restarts, database tables rebuild, and test suite runs.

 ### Endpoints